Energy

 We need a 42% emissions cut by 2030.
 We managed 1.3% in 2025.
 Do the math.

-Countries submitted climate pledges (NDCs) under Paris — all due to deliver by 2030.
+Countries submitted climate pledges under Paris, all due to deliver by 2030.
 Very few are on track.
-Even if every pledge were fully honoured — which won't happen — we'd still land at 2.5-2.8°C. The ambition was insufficient.
+Even if every pledge were fully honoured — which won't happen — the world still lands at 2.5–2.8°C. The ambition was insufficient.
 The implementation is worse.

 Full compliance with every climate pledge on Earth still gets us to 2.5–2.8°C. The targets were never enough.